joshualouderback/joshualouderback.github.io/_posts/2016-01-30-ActionFoundation.md

 {% highlight c# %}
 public abstract class Action
 {
-  protected bool paused_ = false;       // Actions can be paused protected bool running_ = false;      // Need to know when an action is running protected bool completed_ = false;    // Need to keep track of when the action is done protected Action parent_ = null;      // We need to know our parent for extra info protected Coroutine routine_ = null;  // They keep track of their own routine protected Actions target_ = null;     // Actions are tied to gameObjects
+  protected bool running_ = false;      // Need to know when an action is running protected bool completed_ = false;    // Need to keep track of when the action is done protected ActionManager parent_ = null;      // We need to know our parent for extra info protected Coroutine routine_ = null;  // They keep track of their own routine

   // Constructor
   public Action() {}